mrmrcoleman/autocon2_workshop/README.md

 This workshop is intended to teach you the high-level concepts around intent-based networking, while also delivering you a fully functioning stack you can continue to experiment with.
 The workshop is split into sections covering different elements of the story.
 You should follow them sequentially.

+> [!TIP]
+>
+> This guide relies heavily on ContainerLab which does not have native support for MacOS
+> You are very welcome to figure out MacOS and submit a PR

 ## Sections